 - Very well priced

-The tablet has 8 customizable buttons along the side, and 16 along the top.
+The tablet has 8 customizable buttons along the side.
 These buttons can be fully customized to suit your wants and needs.
-The tablet comes with a two finger glove that reduces hand to screen friction and prevents your hand from making any movements or strokes on the tablet.
+The stylus is battery-free and has 8182 levels of pressure sensitivity.

 - Compact and lightweight